Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/AhmetcanDemirel/014_Helping Your Players In a Smart Way.md

+---
+title: "Helping Your Players In a Smart Way"
+---

 # Helping Your Players In a Smart Way

 The point of making a game is to provide players with entertainment they value enough to spend money on.
 At its core, a game’s success hinges on this simple principle.
 But how you deliver that entertainment varies dramatically between genres, and each genre comes with different monetization strategies.